Spinal Muscular Atrophy Clinic

 Spinal Muscular Atrophy Clinic Education

-We provide clinical teaching to for medical students, residents, graduate students and post-doctoral fellows.
+- We provide clinical teaching for medical students, residents, graduate students and post-doctoral fellows.

 Research for Spinal Muscular Atrophy

 A one-time intravenous infusion of the high dose of gene therapy extended the survival of patients with spinal muscular atrophy type 1 (SMA1), according to a recent study led by Dr. Jerry Mendell and published in the New England Journal of Medicine.
 Information for parents of children with SMA1 who want to learn more about study participation can visit: studysmanow.com

 The NeuroNEXT SMA Biomarker Study

 Nationwide Children’s Hospital is a participating clinical trial study site for the the NeuroNEXT SMA Biomarker Study.
 View the SMA Biomarker Study video.
 For questions and more information on this study, or if you wish to participate, please contact Karen Carter, CCRC, Coordinator, Nationwide Children’s Hospital.